-I encourage you all to engage with the Marymount community, by attending activities; becoming involved with clubs, organizations, and teams, and interacting with faculty, staff and your peers.
-Your involvement with our community will play a significant role with your Marymount experience and also benefits the entire community.
+I encourage you all to engage with the Marymount community by attending activities; becoming involved with clubs, organizations, and teams; and interacting with faculty, staff and your peers.
+Your involvement with our community will have a significant impact on your Marymount experience and also benefit the entire campus.
 You belong here!

 The Community Standards book is a reflection of our commitment to a community guided by our founding order, the Religious of the Sacred Heart of Mary.
 The legacy of the RSHM can be seen in our commitment to intellectual curiosity, service to others, and a global perspective.
-You are now and continue to be a part of the Saints Family and our history, each of our students contributes to our legacy.
+You are now and continue to be a part of the Saints Family and our history.
+Each of you contribute to our legacy.

-Together we will hold each other up to our standards; support each other always and use our resources and standards to guide everyone to success.
+Together we will hold each other up to our standards, support each other and the well-being of our campus, and use our resources and standards to guide everyone to success.

-Again, welcome I hope your year is filled with joy; connections and growth.
+Again, welcome.
+I hope your year is filled with joy, connections, and growth.